 Birthing on country

-Travelling long distances to give birth?
+What if I need to travel long distances to give birth?

-If you need to travel a long distance from home to access care, you might be able to claim back some of your travel and accommodation expenses through the Isolated Patients Travel and Accommodation Assistance Scheme (IPTAAS).
+If the hospital is a long distance from your home, you might be able to claim back some of your travel and accommodation expenses.
+This is available through the Isolated Patients Travel and Accommodation Assistance Scheme (IPTAAS).

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: December 2020
+Last reviewed: April 2023